Why do users convert? Introducing our Lever Framework

 3.Product strategy: Product teams use experimentation to find out which features and ideas their customers will actually use and enjoy.

 In doing so, you can use experimentation to inform product – not just validate it.
 You can test bolder ideas safely, creating better products for your customers.
-By putting experimentation at the heart of their business, organisations like Facebook, Amazon, Uber and Spotify have created and developed products used by billions worldwide.
+By putting experimentation at the heart of their business, organizations like Facebook, Amazon, Uber and Spotify have created and developed products used by billions worldwide.

 But they’re in the minority.
 They represent the 1% of brands that have adopted experimentation as not just a safety check, but as a driving force for their product.